Output

 grouping attributes#

-If is often useful to compare files where the same elements occur multiple times but are distiguishable by some further attribute (i.e. vehicle id in tripinfo-output).
+If is often useful to compare files where the same elements occur multiple times but are distinguishable by some further attribute (i.e. vehicle id in tripinfo-output).
 To compare elements with similar ids, the option --id-attribute can be used to set a list of attributes.
-The following example calls computes the differences of all tripinfo attributes for each individual vehicle that occured in both files (i.e. from two simulation runs with different seeds):
+The following example calls computes the differences of all tripinfo attributes for each individual vehicle that occurred in both files (i.e. from two simulation runs with different seeds):

 python tools/output/attributeDiff tripinfos1.xml tripinfos2.xml --xml-output differences.xml -i id